-The Group is subject to equity price risk in relation to available for sale investments and investment at fair value through profit or loss.
+The Group is subject to equity price risk in relation to available-for-sale investments and investment at fair value through profit or loss.
 The Group evaluates the current market value and other factors including normal volatility in share price for quoted equities and other relevant factors such as investment manager's periodical reports relating to unquoted equities in order to manage its market risk.

-A 10% increase in market values of the Group's quoted portfolio of available for sale investment is expected to result in an increase in the asset by QR 8,858,303 (2014: QR 8,315,985) an equal change in the opposite direction would have decreased the equity by QR 8,858,303 (2014: QR 8,315,985).
+A 10% increase in market values of the Group's quoted portfolio of available-for-sale investment is expected to result in an increase in the asset and equity by QR 8,572,945 (2015: QR 8,858,303) and a 10% decrease in market values of the Group's quoted portfolio of available-for-sale investment are expected to result in a decrease of the asset and equity by QR 8,572,945 (2015: QR 8,858,303).